1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/cloud.md

 ## Requests and Limits

 A request is what the container is **guaranteed to receive**.
-One of the most common discussions of requests is around pod scheduling.
+One of the most common discussions of requests is around _pod scheduling_.
 Kubernetes will only schedule a pod on a node that has enough resources to meet the requested resources.
 For example, if a pod requests a total of 2 CPUs, but each node only has 1.9 available, Kubernetes will not schedule the pod.

 A limit is a cap on the resources that a pod can use.
 Although small exceptions may exist,